 Air Combat Command (ACC) is hard at work preparing for the US Air Force’s future and the operations that will be carried out.
 One major focus is the upgrading and integrating of all possible sensors.
 The goal is to connect every sensor, be it in space, at sea, on the ground, in the air, acoustic, radar, visual, magnetic, or otherwise, to every command or control.
 Another pillar of the strategy is boosting the readiness and versatility of cyber defense and training mission defense teams (MDTs) to guard against subversion of critical platforms and infrastructure.
 This strategy is not limited to US Cyber Command, but pilots as well.
 Young pilots are being trained to identify problems that may be cyber attack-related instead of mere hardware failures.

 Together We Served and the Air Force

 The Air Force has a growing and proud legacy of excellence.
 Together We Served is a veterans-only service where Air Force members can record their achievements and honors in their service records and meet or reconnect with others who served at the same time.
-Create your account today to join the approximately 2 million US veterans in our community.
+Create your account today to join the approximately 2 million US military veterans in our community.